 She has promised her family that it is her last startup: Leanne Kemp is an Australian serial entrepreneur and today works as the CEO of Everledger between the financial hub London, Singapore, India, New York and Brisbane.
 Before starting Everledger, she has worked in tech more than 20 years, she achieved multiple exits to both international and public listed companies.
 Then, around 2010, she discovered Bitcoin and the blockchain technology.

-With Everledger headquartered in London, Kemp wants to rack the provenance of diamonds and other valuable products like fine art, gold and high-end watches, helping to tackle fraud and deter theft.
+With Everledger headquartered in London, Kemp wants to track the provenance of diamonds and other valuable products like fine art, gold and high-end watches, helping to tackle fraud and deter theft.
 It basically is a verification system to bring transparency along the entire supply chain process.
 This year, Kemp was named the „Innovator of the Year 2018“ at the Women in IT Awards in London, she is an appointed member of the World Economic Forum’s Blockchain Council and she is also on the IBM Blockchain Platform Board of Advisors.

 At the Darwin’s Circle conference in Vienna, Kemp sat down with Trending Topics to talk about her vision of the company, the battle between the blockchain platforms and how Apple, Google, Facebook and Amazon could be replaced by distributed versions.